ShivanshGarg007/Follow_along_project/README.md

 ### ✅ **README Update**
 - Documented Milestone 5 progress in this README file.

 This milestone focused on creating the user registration interface and ensuring that the data entered by the user is valid before being sent to the backend.
 This improves user experience and reduces the load on the server.

 ---

 ## Milestone 6: Backend Signup Endpoint and Password Encryption 🚀

-In **Milestone 6**, we implemented the backend endpoint to handle user signup and securely store user data, including encrypting passwords.

 ### ✅ **Signup Endpoint Implementation**
 - Created a new route and controller function to handle POST requests to the signup endpoint.